onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-2.jpg)

 I pasted the text of the first scheduler config "capacity-scheduler-1.xml" into CM's Capacity Scheduler Configuration.
-Note that using this configuration the "mark" queue gets 70% capacity:
+This configuration gives the "mark" queue 70% capacity:

 ![](images/image-4.jpg)